Categorized in:

 What does MFA mean?

-CU System uses Duo for multi-factor authentication, a core component of CU's identify and access management policy and cybersecurity strategy.
+CU System uses Duo for multi-factor authentication, a core component of CU's identity and access management policy and cybersecurity strategy.
 You've already been using MFA every time you use Duo to access the VPN or specific applications.
 If your username and password were compromised, someone would still need to gain possession of your phone to verify the second factor of authentication.
 And, because CU System uses Smart MFA, the number of times you have to authenticate using Duo is greatly reduced.

 What is Smart MFA?